THE SETPOINT MEDICAL PLATFORM: ADVANCED, INTEGRATED APPLICATIONS OF BIOELECTRONIC THERAPY

 ADVANCING THE POSSIBILITIES AT THE FRONTIER OF BIOELECTRONIC MEDICINE

-SetPoint Medical has conducted early clinical studies to better understand the safety and efficacy of bioelectronic medicine as a real alternative to treat conditions including Rheumatoid Arthritis and Crohn’s disease.
+SetPoint Medical has conducted early clinical studies to better understand the safety and efficacy of bioelectronic medicine as a potential alternative to treat conditions including Rheumatoid Arthritis and Crohn’s disease.

 Traditional pharmacologic and biologic therapies offer significant drawbacks in terms of potential side effects and diminished efficacy over time.